alexhlim/wine-quality/white-wine/md-files/white-wine-quality.md

 ### Assumptions

-1. **Binary Dependent Variable**: requires the dependent variable to be binary.
+1. <b>Binary Dependent Variable</b>: requires the dependent variable to be binary.
 <br>
 <br>
-2. **Samples are i.i.d.**: samples should be independent of each other.
+2. <b>Samples are i.i.d.</b>: samples should be independent of each other.
 <br>
 <br>
-3. **No Perfect Multicollinearity**: there should be no correlation between the independent variables.
+3. <b>No Perfect Multicollinearity</b>: there should be no correlation between the independent variables.
 <br>
 <br>
-4. **Linearity of Independent Variables and Log Odds**: requires that the independent variables are linearly related to the log odds.
+4. <b>Linearity of Independent Variables and Log Odds</b>: requires that the independent variables are linearly related to the log odds.
 <br>
 <br>
-5. **Large Sample Size**
+5. <b>Large Sample Size</b>

 **Pros**
 - predictions bounded from 0 to 1